 - Start the course.

 Notice!
-Registrations are processed in the order they are received, so please allow one business day for processing.
-(Typically, registrations received Monday-Friday are processed within a 1-2 hours.)
+Course registrations are processed in the order they are received, so please allow one business day for processing.
+(Typically, new registrations received Monday-Friday are processed within a 1-2 hours.)
 Weekend and holiday registrations are processed on the next business day.

 Method of Payment